distributed-text-services/specifications/README.md

   * Ruby on Rails implementation of the DTS API .
 Operates on TEI text collections that adhere to the [Capitains Guidelines](http://capitains.org/pages/guidelines)

 ## Known Corpora Accessible via the DTS API

+The following open source libraries implement the DTS API (1.0 Draft):

 * Ecole Nationale des Chartes <http://dev.chartes.psl.eu/api/nautilus/dts> and <http://http://dev.chartes.psl.eu/dts-demo/>
   * A small collection of contemporaneous and medieval French literature.
 The contemporaneous texts are lightly marked up, and the medieval texts are finely annotated.
 Uses the MyCapytain/Nautilus libraries.
 * Alpheios <http://texts.alpheios.net/api/dts>